Algonkian Novel Writing and MS Revision Courses

 "Algonkian Writer Conferences, the New York Pitch Conference, and the editors of Author Salon have joined to mutually support and work with this new Algonkian Novel Writing Program which we feel is the best of its kind online, or off.
 It is rigorous, informative and challenging, taking the novel step by step from first line to denouement in a realistic manner unequaled by other classes or programs."

 Michael Neff is actively searching for high concept projects that can be transformed into films or books, or both.
-His recent agent deals and commercial novels he has worked on as a development editor include ON MAGGIE'S WATCH by Ann Garvin, MURDER AT BARCLAY MEADOW by Wendy Eckel, THE EDGE OF NORMAL by Carla Norton, THE BLACK PANTHERS by Gina DiNiccolo, and RISE OF THE AMERICAN CORPORATE SECURITY STATE by Bea Edwards, among others.
-Novels ushered to commercial publication via his workshops include THE WISDOM OF HAIR by Kim Boykin, ORPHAN 8 by Kim Van Alkemade, DARK TURNS by Cate Holahan, THE GOAT WOMAN OF LARGO BAY by Gillian Royes, and THE FICTION CLASS by Susan Breen, among others.
+As a development editor he has edited scores of manuscripts and successfully published commercial works over the years including ON MAGGIE'S WATCH by Ann Garvin, MURDER AT BARCLAY MEADOW by Wendy Eckel, THE EDGE OF NORMAL by Carla Norton, and THE BLACK PANTHERS by Gina DiNiccolo, among many others.
+Novels ushered to commercial publication via his workshops include THE WISDOM OF HAIR by Kim Boykin, ORPHAN 8 by Kim Van Alkemade, DARK TURNS by Cate Holahan, THE GOAT WOMAN OF LARGO BAY by Gillian Royes, and THE FICTION CLASS by Susan Breen.
 In addition, he collaborates with Macmillan Entertainment to develop new high-concept projects for both film and print.
-He is a story creator and a development editor for the forthcoming novel by Macmillan, MAGICIANS IMPOSSIBLE, as well as a producer for the adaptation of the novel to a television series by Fox.
+He is a story creator and a development editor for MAGICIANS IMPOSSIBLE, an SFF novel by Macmillan Books, as well as a producer for the adaptation of the novel to a television series by Fox.
 Michael is also one of two Development Executives for AEI Films and Books in Los Angeles.

 Michael is the founder and director of Algonkian Writer Conferences and its associated events.
 In his capacity as the director of the New York Pitch Conference he works with senior publishing house editors to locate and tap potential in budding new authors working in a variety of genres including upmarket literary and general fiction, serious and light women's fiction, narrative non-fiction, historical fiction, mystery, SF and fantasy.
 Articles on fiction and novel craft written by Michael Neff include the Six Act Two-Goal Novel, Storyboarding Your Scene, Studies in Third Person POV, and more.

-Michael also contributes as editor and publisher to several journals and literary projects, including but not limited to Del Sol Press, The Potomac Journal of Poetry and Politics, Double Room, and the Del Sol Review.
+Michael also contributes as editor and publisher to several journals and literary projects, including but not limited to Del Sol Press and the Del Sol Review.
 His own work has appeared in such literary journals as the North American Review, Quarterly West, Pittsburgh Quarterly, The Literary Review, American Way Magazine, and Conjunctions.
 His novel, ALL THE DARK WE WILL NOT SEE, is published by Serving House Books.
 He was one of the winners of the first Imitation William Faulkner Contest sponsored by the University of Mississippi, and has served as judge for various writing contests, including the Writer's Digest Finalist Prize for best short fiction.

 Paula Munier possesses broad experience in creating and marketing content in all formats across all markets for such media giants as Disney, Gannett, Greenspun Media Group, and Quayside.
 She began her career as a journalist, and along the way added editor, acquisitions specialist, digital content manager, publishing executive, and literary agent to her repertoire.
 She served as the Director of Innovation and Acquisitions for Adams Media, a division of F+W Media, where she headed up the acquisitions team responsible for creating and producing both fiction and nonfiction for print, eBook, eShort, and direct-to-eBook formats.